 S.S.
 Hobart Victory: During World War II, the United States commissioned 531 Liberty or Victory Ships as part of the merchant fleet war effort.
 The S.S.
 Hobart Victory was launched on May 25, 1945, in Richmond, Calif.
 Serving in World War II, Korea and Vietnam, the ship was decommissioned in 1992 and slated for scrap.
-In 1993, Hobart alumnus Grady Jensen '44 gave President Hersh the ship's engine room telegraph, which is on display in the president's office.
-Other artifacts are in the collection of the Warren Hunting Smith Library.
+In 1993, Hobart alumnus Grady Jensen '44 gave President Hersh the ship's engine room telegraph, which is on display in the Warren Hunting Smith Library.